WebAssembly/extended-name-section/document/core/syntax/modules.rst

 The index space for :ref:`locals <syntax-local>` is only accessible inside a :ref:`function <syntax-func>` and includes the parameters of that function, which precede the local variables.

 Label indices reference :ref:`structured control instructions <syntax-instr-control>` inside an instruction sequence.
+Each structured control instruction introduces a new label index space that assigns indices to that structured control instruction and the enclosing structured control instructions.

+Function label indices also reference :ref:`structured control instructions <syntax-instr-control>`, but with a single index space for each :ref:`function <syntax-func>` that assigns indices to structured control instructions in the order that they occur in the function's body.

 Conventions